SeLite/SeLite.github.io/SettingsInterface.md

  * module definition (field default)
  * Firefox profile-based configuration set
- * values manifest
+ * {{valuesManifest}}

 # Reloading databases
 SeLiteSettings adds three buttons to Selenium IDE.
-They re-load one or two of [script] DB, app DB or vanilla DB (as per the table below).
+They re-load one or two of [script DB], [app DB] or [vanilla DB] (as per the table below).
 These buttons do the full job on their own only if your web app uses SQLite as its DB.
 Otherwise apply [DataImport](DataImport).

-See [TestMethodsTheory](TestMethodsTheory) for definition of script and app DB.
-Vanilla DB serves as a snapshot of app DB, which you can revert to after the script gets out of sync with the app, because of timeout, a bug in the script etc.

 | **Selenium IDE button** | **Source DB** | **Target DB** | **Extra target DB** |
 | ![reload test DB](https://raw.githubusercontent.com/selite/selite/master/settings/src/chrome/skin/classic/reload_test.png) | App | Test | |